RiceChips1000/startup/README.md

 - [X] **Proper HTML element usage** - I used everything correctly and made sure the formating was good and is readable and understandable by me
 - [X] **Links** - I added my github link on everypage and also source links that have my Bid images linked to more info and all pages are interconnected
 - [X] **Text** - All listings have an amount of bids and cash cost and have a info page with text
-- [X] **3rd party API placeholder** - An api that displays motavational quotes to inspire shoppers and lift their moods to increase spending
+- [X] **3rd party API placeholder** - An api that shows pictures of bears to improve users moods so they are more likely to spend more money and also buy things.
 - [X] **Images** - I added placeholder images for the seller listings/buyer bids.
 - [X] **Login placeholder** - There is a login and it also redirects to a seller/buyer page
 - [X] **DB data placeholder** - Input box and submit buttn for login, sellers can sumbit listings with info, listings are pulled from the database and displayed to the users.